EntrixAU/VibeCodingPlaybook/common-habits.md

 - Loss of institutional knowledge
 - Reduced innovation capacity

-### Prompt Injection Vulnerability
+#### Prompt Injection Vulnerability
 **Prompt injection** is a new class of vulnerability unique to AI-assisted development.
-It occurs when untrusted or user-controlled input is included directly in prompts sent to AI models, allowing attackers to manipulate the AI's output or behavior.
+It occurs when untrusted or user-controlled input is included directly in prompts sent to AI models, allowing attackers to manipulate the AI's output or behaviour.

 **How it happens**:
-- Developers pass user input (e.g., comments, form fields, chat messages) directly into prompts without sanitization.
+- Developers pass user input (e.g., comments, form fields, chat messages) directly into prompts without sanitisation.
 - Attackers craft input that changes the intent of the prompt, causing the AI to generate malicious code, leak sensitive data, or bypass intended logic.

 **Examples**: